top of page

 Courtesy of Getty

 A few months ago, I was on a call with the CMO of a national retailer—big footprint, bigger goals.
-We were talking about personalization, and she said something that was all too familiar: “We’re trying to act local at scale, but all our tools still think in demographics.”
-Her team had plenty of audience data, yet their campaigns were still averaging out—too generic to move the needle in any one market, too fragmented to manage effectively.
+We discussed personalization, and she remarked, “We’re trying to act local at scale, but all our tools still think in demographics.”
+Her team had plenty of audience data, yet their campaigns were too generic to make an impact in specific markets.
 Sound familiar?

 That challenge—local relevance versus national consistency—isn’t new.
-But what is new is our ability to solve it.
-For years, marketers have known that what drives customers isn’t just who they are, it’s what they care about.
-Values.
-The hard part was figuring out how to act on that insight without a five-month research cycle or custom creative for every zip code.
-Now, with AI, we can finally scale what used to be guesswork—and turn it into ROI.
+However, what is new is our ability to solve it.
+For years, marketers have known that customers are driven not just by who they are, but by what they care about: values.
+The hard part was figuring out how to act on that insight without extensive research or creating custom creative for every zip code.
+Now, with AI, we can scale what used to be guesswork and transform it into ROI.

 Why Local Marketing Feels Harder Than It Should

-So what exactly makes personalization so hard to scale for national brands?
+What makes personalization challenging for national brands?
 Let’s break it down:

-• National consistency vs. local relevance: Corporate messaging that sings at HQ often lands flat in specific markets.
+• National consistency vs. local relevance: Messages that work well at HQ may fall flat in local markets.

-• Creative scalability: Personalizing beyond basic demographic buckets takes exponential time and talent.
+• Creative scalability: Personalizing beyond basic demographic categories requires more time and talent than most can afford.

-• Geographic blind spots: High-opportunity markets often go unnoticed due to limited local intelligence.
+• Geographic blind spots: High-opportunity markets may remain unnoticed due to a lack of local intelligence.

-Take a national retailer running the same campaign across 200+ markets.
-In zip codes where the brand's message aligns with local values, conversion might hit 8%.
-But in places where it doesn't?
-You might be limping along at 2%.
-That’s a 300% performance gap, and when you're managing millions in media spend, that adds up fast.
+Imagine a national retailer running the same campaign across over 200 markets.
+In areas where the brand's message aligns with local values, conversion rates might reach 8%.
+In contrast, in locations where it doesn’t resonate?
+You could be struggling to hit 2%.
+That’s a staggering 300% performance gap, and with millions spent on media, the stakes are high.

 The Secret Sauce Isn’t Demographics.
 It’s Values.

-In Red & Blue Customers, we looked at brands that cracked this code.
-WeatherTech's emphasis on durability and American craftsmanship resonated with customers who prioritize tradition and self-reliance.
-Apartments.com?
-They led with innovation and simplicity, appealing to forward-thinking renters who valued convenience.
+In Red & Blue Customers, we explored brands that successfully navigated these challenges.
+WeatherTech emphasized durability and American craftsmanship, connecting with customers who prioritize tradition and self-reliance.
+Apartments.com focused on innovation and simplicity, attracting forward-thinking renters seeking convenience.

-These weren’t flukes.
-They were textbook examples of values-based marketing—or as we call it, valuegraphics.
-Rooted in social science, valuegraphics focuses on what people believe rather than who they are.
-It’s predictive, scalable, and way more useful than slicing your audience into "females 25-34" and hoping for the best.
+These examples weren’t mere coincidences.
+They highlighted the effectiveness of values-based marketing—or what we term valuegraphics.
+This approach, rooted in social science, concentrates on what people believe rather than who they are.
+It is predictive, scalable, and far more useful than merely segmenting your audience into categories like "females 25-34" and hoping for the best.

 Turning Values into Action with Your AI Marketing Tool

-The reason values-based marketing hasn't gone mainstream sooner is simple: it was too hard to do.
-You needed research, analysts, creative rewrites—and a lot of patience.
+So why hasn't values-based marketing gone mainstream sooner?
+The answer is straightforward: it was too complex to implement.
+You needed extensive research, analysts, creative rewrites, and a lot of patience.

-Today’s AI marketing tools can analyze brand positioning, map it to local values across 41,000 zip codes, and generate actionable creative direction and targeting in minutes.
-Here’s how some of the smartest marketers are making it work:
+Today's AI marketing tools can evaluate brand positioning, align it with local values across 41,000 zip codes, and deliver actionable creative direction and targeting in minutes.
+Here’s how savvy marketers are leveraging this technology:

-• Smarter Market Prioritization: Instead of divvying up the budget evenly, AI helps you spot which regions actually align with your brand values.
+• Smarter Market Prioritization: Instead of dividing the budget evenly, AI helps identify regions that genuinely align with your brand's values.

-• Creative That Feels Personal, Not Creepy: The same security company might talk about "protecting what matters" in suburban markets, and "smart home innovation" in urban centers.
-Same brand, same product, different emphasis—all generated automatically from core positioning.
+• Creative That Feels Personal, Not Creepy: A security company might discuss "protecting what matters" in suburban areas while emphasizing "smart home innovation" in urban centers.
+Same brand, same product, different focus—all automatically generated from core positioning.

-• Audiences Built on Motivation, Not Labels: Why target "millennial moms" when you could reach people who value security, achievement, or sustainability regardless of age or income?
-Values cut across demographics in ways traditional segments can't.
+• Audiences Built on Motivation, Not Labels: Why label a group as "millennial moms" when you could target individuals who prioritize security, achievement, or sustainability, independent of age or income?
+Values bridge demographics in ways traditional segments fail to.

 Competitive Edge: Not Optional Anymore

-Understanding what your customers value isn’t just a nice-to-have.
-It’s becoming the cost of entry.
+Comprehending what your customers value isn’t a luxury.
+It’s rapidly becoming essential.

-Early adopters gain something every brand wants: clarity on why things are working (or not), and the confidence to double down.
-As one editorial director at McKinsey put it: "Super interesting—a new and predictive way to understand customers."
+Early adopters gain clarity on why certain strategies are effective (or not) and the confidence to invest further.
+As one editorial director at McKinsey noted: "Super interesting—a new and predictive way to understand customers."

-If you're managing campaigns across dozens (or hundreds) of markets, ask yourself:
+If you're managing campaigns across numerous markets, consider these questions:

-• Is your message getting diluted as you scale?
+• Is your message becoming diluted as you scale?

-• Do you know which markets should be getting more investment, but aren't?
+• Do you know which markets should receive more investment, but currently don’t?

-• Are your audience segments actually telling you anything useful?
+• Are your audience segments providing you with valuable insights?

 The Future Is Values-Driven, and It's Already Here

-We're entering a new era where customers expect relevance, not just reach.
-Where personalization means more than putting a first name in an email.
-And where marketers finally have the tools to meet those expectations without breaking their budgets.
+We are entering an era where customers anticipate relevance over mere reach.
+Personalization now transcends just inserting a first name into an email.
+Furthermore, marketers finally have the tools to fulfill those expectations without overspending.

 bottom of page